Distribution, be it digital or physical is one thing that most artists and start-up labels struggle with.

 So without any further delay, let’s go through the list.

-Electromode has been around since 2001.
+Electromode (now known as Electromode Ingrooves) has been around since 2001.
 They started off as a traditional record label but in recent years they changed their business model and focused on providing additional services for aspiring and Independent artists.

 Some of these services include graphic design, public relations, social media marketing, digital and physical distribution (Yes they still do physical distribution).